 The entire event goes nearly flawlessly.
 The training scenario might be: “What if this were a wind-driven fire?
 What would/or should we have done differently?”
 Then talk through the decisions to be made and how the scenario might have played out if the what-if circumstances were present.

 Avoid massive or unrealistic what-if scenarios for they will serve to frustrate the participants and learning might shut down.
 For example, avoid the: “What would we have done if a plane landed on the house while we were fighting the fire?”
 Could it happen?
 Sure… ANYTHING can happen at a fire.
 But the likelihood is too remote to have a training benefit.

-Once personnel get good at basic what-if scenarios you can challenge them with circumstances that build in complexity.
+Once personnel gets good at basic what-if scenarios you can challenge them with circumstances that build in complexity.
 Just remember to take small steps.
 Allow the personnel to solve the problem.
 Don’t give them the answer.
-They’ll learn more when they deploy their creative problem solving abilities.
+They’ll learn more when they deploy their creative problem-solving abilities.
 Don’t hesitate to talk through why various ideas might or might not work.

 Putting slides in the slide tray

 I often use the analogy that training and experiences stored in memory are like slides in a slide tray (or a PowerPoint show if you’re too young to have ever seen a slide tray).
 Each experience so long as it was stored in long-term memory is available for recall.
 Under stress, your brain searches through long-term memory.
 What’s it looking for?
 Not the complete file of the entire experience.
 There’s too many of those to sift through.
 It’s looking for a pattern match.
 Something that triggers intuitive judgment about what to do based on past training or experience.
 Each of these tips: Realistic and repetitive training, making training emotional, avoiding hindsight bias, not judging and what-if scenarios build and store richly coded experiences that can aid in the development of situational awareness.